mappls-api/mappls-rest-apis/mappls-route-and-job-optimization-apis/post-optimization-api/readme.md

 - if `end` is omitted, the resulting route will stop at the last visited task, whose choice is determined by the optimization process.
 - if `start` is omitted, the resulting route will start at the first visited task, whose choice is determined by the optimization process.
 - to request a round trip, just specify both `start` and `end` with the same coordinates.
-- Currently available driving profile is "car" only(by default).

 ### Capacity restrictions